mattydevicce/pluto/u2-the-browser/d08-selector-inspector/__lesson__/jeff-animals/README.md

   * Make staten island blue
   * Add a class
   * do it both in the console and as a JS file that is attached
-* Review - tag, attributes, text content
 * Add Brooklyn
+* Review - tag, attributes, text content - going to use these properties to 'target' DOM elements

 ### WE DO - Pair (30 mins)